 Bitcoin’s price grew to above $21,000 on Saturday, reaching the value it held before the FTX collapse.
 This is a massive surge of over 7%, but also a long-awaited morale boost that will undoubtedly push traders to continue to reinvest in crypto.
 The increase since the start of the year is currently 24%.

 The major reason for Bitcoin’s surge is the decreasing inflation rate in the U.S., which ignited confidence in many markets, including crypto.
-This comes despite a generally negative effect that raising interest rates (the method government uses to shrink inflation) traditionally have on trading markets.
+This comes despite the generally negative effect that raising interest rates (the method government uses to shrink inflation) traditionally has on trading markets.

 Other cryptocurrencies also had a turn of good luck, reaching $1,500 on January 14 – an increase of over 5% in a single day.
 Dogecoin didn’t grow much, but its value has also surged by 22% since the year started.
 Litecoin and Ripple are likewise doing very well.

 It remains to be seen if this bout of growth will recover some of the value lost by Bitcoin in the previous year, or if it will even continue for a long.
 There’s currently no indication that it’ll grow into a new massive surge like the one in 2022, but the general mood will likely be bullish for some time.